Want to know how to write a speech or build a presentation? Follow my 7-step method for speaking with influence!

 But do you know how to move an audience enough to make that happen?
 Whether you're speaking in person or virtually, how you relate to your audience is a key factor in your success.

 However much information you possess, it won't resonate with audiences unless they perceive you as a leader they can trust and follow.
 Better still, the more memorable you are as a speaker, the more people will be inspired by what you say and take the action you're looking for.
 So how do you consistently develop the influence that's so essential for communicating as a leader?

 7 Steps to Building a Great Presentation Every Time

 Step 1: Greeting.
 Speakers often neglect an audience greeting to their detriment.
-Your greeting is an essential element of your presentation for all of the following reasons: (1) It's your first and best opportunity to establish rapport with listeners; (2) Your audience is paying maximum attention at this point; (3) Your credibility and the audience's trust in you start here; (4) Your tone and "flavor" as a speaker are established now; and (5) You either demonstrate you're going to be interesting . . . or not.
+Your greeting is an essential element of your presentation for the following reasons: (1) It's your first and best opportunity to establish rapport with listeners; (2) Your audience is paying maximum attention at this point; (3) Your credibility and the audience's trust in you start here; (4) Your tone and "flavor" as a speaker are established now; and (5) You either demonstrate you're going to be interesting . . . or not.

 Step 7: The Clincher.
-Just as your opening needs a Grabber, you can go from mundane to memorable in your conclusion by creating a powerful clincher.
-Remember: your closing is an invaluable opportunity to aid retention and so you need to do more than just recap your key points.
-Make your ending "sticky."
-Ask yourself: "What can I say that will help keep my message in the minds of my audience members?"
-Here's how to end a speech vividly and memorably.
+Just as your opening needs a Grabber, you can go from mundane to memorable in your conclusion with a powerful clincher.
+Remember: your closing is an opportunity to make your speech resonate with listeners afterwards.
+So you need to do more than just recap your key points.
+Make the ending "sticky."
+Ask yourself: "What can I say that will help keep my message in everyone's mind?"
+Here's how to end vividly and memorably.

 You should follow me on Twitter here.